Skip to Content

 • Location of the bowl – Dogs don’t process things with the same logic as we do.
 They notice simultaneous conditions and come to their conclusions.
 That’s why dog commands work.
 They don’t know that “SIT” means sit.
 They just know that the sound relates to them sitting because it is uttered when they are sitting.

 • Toys – Pitbulls can get bored, and since toys are their escape from boredom, they can get pretty easily attached to their favorite toy.
-Rotating your dog’s toys shows him that you allow him to play with the toys and that they aren’t his property.
-That might sound harsh but helping your Pitbull see this is good for him in the long run.
+Rotating your dog’s toys shows him that you allow him to play with them and that they aren’t his property.
+That might sound harsh, but helping your Pitbull see this is good for him in the long run.

 Here are some further steps to stop your Pitbull from resource guarding: